 Recommendations are a good way to find payroll suppliers

-- You can also search online, read articles and advertisements, or go to trade shows.
+- You can also search online, read articles and advertisements, or visit trade shows.

 - How many customers use their payroll systems?
 A large number of users generally indicates better support.